-Tuition Scholarships - Upon admission to the Seminary, every master's-level student is eligible for a full Tuition Scholarship.
-These scholarships pay for the cost of tuition (not including fees) for the hours required for a degree.
-Students need to maintain minimum hours of enrollment to maintain a Tuition Scholarship.
-Students have the option to decline a Tuition Scholarship, if requested.
+Whosoever Tuition Scholarship - Upon admission to the Seminary, every masters-level student is eligible to apply for a Whosoever Tuition Scholarship, a needs-based scholarship.
+These scholarships may offset up to 90% of the cost of tuition, not including fees, for the hours required for a master's-level degree.

 Presidential Scholarships - Some students receive a Presidential Scholarship, which provides funding for both tuition and living expenses, up to \$20,000 annually.
 These scholarships have specific criteria that must be met, such as high academic distinction, pursuit of certain vocations, residency in a particular geographic area, or outstanding potential for leadership in the church.
 No application is required to be considered for a Presidential Scholarship.
 These scholarships are offered to prospective students as admissions decisions are made on a rolling basis.
-To be considered for a Presidential Scholarship, a student must apply for admission to Louisville Seminary no later than February 1.
+To be considered for a Presidential Scholarship, a student must apply for admission to Louisville Seminary no later than

+February 1.
 Presidential Scholarships are for a maximum of three academic years of full-time study for the Master of Divinity degree and the Master of Arts in Marriage & Family Therapy program, and a maximum of two academic years of full-time study for the Master of Arts in Religion.
 Educational credits that are transferred in toward a degree at Louisville Seminary may impact a student's eligibility.
 Please check with the Office of Admissions for details.